bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

-Issuing this command in the SSH client, we see that we are actually just using the Linux command to view the contents of the Tenants directory in the APIC
+Issuing this command in the SSH client, we see that we are actually just using the Linux command to view the contents of the Tenants directory in the APIC.

 ![CLI-ShowTenant](https://github.com/bgosselin/ACI-Learning-Modules/blob/master/Foundation/APIC%20Interfaces%20-%20Pictures/CLI-ShowTenant.png)